 When I did this, I discovered we were paying $14.95 each month for some credit report service I had forgotten to cancel and that my third-grader had signed up for an expensive game on a cell phone.
 Both services were canceled on the spot.

-Our Direct TV was scheduled to double in price, following a year at an introductory price, and I put my foot down.
+Back in the days when we had cable TV, our Direct TV was scheduled to double in price, following a year at an introductory price, and I put my foot down.
 “This is ridiculous!
 I refuse to pay $100 a month for TV!”
-We dropped that service, bought an HD antenna from Denny’s Antenna Service and now we pay nothing, plus we don’t get 500 channels anymore with absolutely nothing worth watching!
-When there’s something we absolutely have to watch, we tune in to hulu.com.
+We dropped that service, bought an HD antenna, and now we have free TV, plus we don’t get 500 channels anymore with absolutely nothing worth watching!
+When there’s something we absolutely have to watch, we tune in to streaming services such as Hulu, Netflix, Amazon Prime, or Sling.

 Get those streams flowing